 These are the start-up costs associated with scoping:

 Scopist training course.
-Cost: $2000-3000 — depending on how you choose to pay.
+Cost: $2000-3000 (depending on payment plan.)
 It costs more if you train at a court reporting school, and not all scoping courses include lifetime access to updates and support.
 ISS does.
 Be sure to do your research and read the fine print for other schools if you’re shopping around.
 What appears to be the “best” deal probably isn’t.

 CAT software key (edit version) Cost: $1000-1600.
 For ISS students, Stenograph Corporation offers special pricing on Case CATalyst software.

 Most of these costs are tax deductible in some way, but check with your accountant to be sure.
 I’m not a tax professional; I’m a scopist 🙂